huber2/msc_project/README.md

 The task for the robot consist in reaching either a red a green or a blue cuboid with the shortests path.
 The simulation scene used for the demonstrtions  can be found in the [`Franka_blue_cuboid_32camera.ttt`](./coppelia_scenes/Franka_blue_cuboid_32camera.ttt) file.
 The colour of the target is changed within the python code.

+A demonstration dataset is saved as a numpy arrays in a file in compressed .npz format with 3 keys:
+- 'demo_image_sequences' containing the state/image data.
+- 'demo_action_sequences' containing the action/velocities.
+- 'step_marker' The index between two consectuctive sequences trajectories (as trajectories may have different lengths).

 ### nn_learning
 The `nn_learning` directory contains the code for the experiments: training neural networks, applying data augmentation, testing the policy in CoppeliaSim.